x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/feature-permissions/ha-permissions.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 66085107-4d4d-41c3-a425-82314acd9eee
-description: "Summary: Learn about permissions that are required to manage high availability in Exchange Server 2016 and 2019."
+description: "Summary: Learn about permissions that are required to manage high availability in Exchange Server 2016 and Exchange Server 2019."
 ---

 # High availability and site resilience permissions